amjjd/functional_dynamic/README.md

 This is a simple programming interview question.
-The input is a string of digits and a two-digit maximum; the goal is to count the number of different ways the string can be split into one- or two- digit substrings between 0 and the maximum.
+The input is a string of digits and a two-digit maximum; the goal is to count the number of different ways the string can be split into one- or two- digit substrings between one and the maximum.

 For example, with a maximum of 11, `1011` can be split into `10 11` or `10 1 1`.